kerry96164/IEEE-802.11ah_ns-3.27/src/internet/doc/routing-overview.rst

 Users should be aware that, during routing tables construction, the routers might drop packets.
-Data traffic should be sent only after a time long enough to allow RIP to build the network topology.
+Data traffic should be sent only after a time long enough to allow RIPng to build the network topology.
 Usually 80 seconds should be enough to have a suboptimal (but working) routing setup.
 This includes the time needed to propagate the routes to the most distant router (16 hops) with Triggered Updates.